 - Received awards at the annual Chinese Bridge Competition

-- Been selected to be JET (Japan Exchange and Teaching) Program fellows sponsored by Japanese government
+- Been selected to be JET (Japan Exchange and Teaching) Program fellows sponsored by the Japanese government

 - Accepted to graduate programs in Japanese archeology at Oxford University and Japanese humanities at Kyushu University, Japan

-In addition, a number of our graduates work in professions ranging from U.S. military, film industry, landscape architecture, business, chemical engineering, robotics, psychology, and English language education.
+In addition, a number of our graduates work in professions including the U.S. military, film industry, landscape architecture, business, chemical engineering, robotics, psychology and English language education.